quicwg/wg-materials/interim-17-10/minutes.md

 Mike: we have convergence that we want the encoder to decide when to a delete.
 Note hearing a lot of convergence on the second point.
 Jeff, do we have a direction, even if not convergence?
 Alan and Mike disagree with Buck, with not a lot of other strong positions.
 Roberto may have a clever tweak to improve the HOL, though not mitigate the issue entirely.

 Discussion of value of retaining HPACK wire encoding elements into the follow-on wire encoding.
-QCRAM augmeents the existing mechnaism, but QPACK is a redefinition.
+QCRAM augments the existing mechanism, but QPACK is a redefinition.
 Buck explains that his choice was because there will continue to be fallback to h2 over tls.
 Jeff says that the pretty unicorn here is that shifting to QCRAM style augmentation with QPACK's stream approach; that would let you use a single encoder across both h2 and quic.
-Mike notes that HPACK has some optimization to avoid commands that cannot be used in some contexts.
+Mike notes that HPACK has some optimizations to avoid commands that cannot be used in some contexts.
 Alan notes that they may be where they end up, but for his implementation he simply started over.

 Mike: can we overcome our distaste and pick one already?